-How to: Mediation in the Family Court
+How to - Mediation in the NZ Family Court

 In legal disputes involving family matters your lawyer may suggest a mediation conference as a way of resolving the dispute without formal court proceedings.
-If formal proceedings are begun in the Family Court, the court will usually start by arranging free counselling for you, and if that doesn't work, the court will usually refer you to a mediation conference.
+If formal proceedings are begun in the New Zealand Family Court, the court will usually start by arranging free counselling for you, and if that doesn't work, the court will usually refer you to a mediation conference.

 Mediation conferences are a way of allowing the parties to reach a decision about the dispute themselves, rather than having one imposed on them by the court.
 Successful mediation considerably reduces the legal costs to the parties, and also reduces the workload of the courts.